wubowen416/qvc-clean/README.md

 # Quick-Voice-Conversion

-My implementation of any-to-many voice conversion adapted from [QVC](https://github.com/quickvc/QuickVC-VoiceConversion).
+My implementation of [QuickVC](https://github.com/quickvc/QuickVC-VoiceConversion), a deep learning based model for any-to-many voice conversion.

+The [original implementation](https://github.com/quickvc/QuickVC-VoiceConversion) is a bit messy thus hard to extend, this version is cleaner and well-documented, providing a cleaner base for further development.

 ## Environment